apache/airflow/BREEZE.rst

 Whenever setup.py gets modified, the CI master job will re-generate constraint files.
 Those constraint files are stored in separated orphan branches: ``constraints-master`` and ``constraint-1-10``.
-They are stored separately for each python version.
+They are stored separately for each Python version.
 Those are constraint files as described in detail in the `<CONTRIBUTING.rst#pinned-constraint-files>`_ contributing documentation.